 Campers here can enjoy a beautiful view of the lake from several of the campsites, or the multiple picnic areas.

-Choke Canyon State Park is currently allows you to reserve a campsite by visiting this website.
-You have to reserve “a” campsite, then when you arrive you can choose exactly which one that will be.
+Choke Canyon State Park is currently allows you to select and reserve a campsite by visiting this website.

 We arrived at Choke Canyon State Park November 25th, 2018.
 Our campsite, number 115, had a beautiful view of the water.